How to choose an enrollment method that suits your business scenario?

 - Do you find it tedious to send out enrollment requests to numerous users?

-In either of these situations, you can choose the self-enrollment methods.
-Hexnode permits self-enrollment to authenticate users by their directory credentials from Active Directory (AD), Azure AD, Okta and Google Users.
+In either of these situations, you can choose the self-enrollment method.
+Hexnode permits self-enrollment to authenticate users by their directory credentials from Active Directory (AD), Microsoft Entra ID, Okta, and Google Users.
 This enrollment method gets around the issue even when the organization does not integrate with an identity management solution to manage users.
 In such a situation, administrators employ pre-assigned passwords to permit users for self-enrollment.
-Whatever be your enrollment requirements, Hexnode resolves them strategically with self-enrollment.
+Whatever your enrollment requirements be, Hexnode resolves them strategically with self-enrollment.

 Pre-approved enrollment: Have you ever wondered if you would be able to restrict enrollment only to a pre-defined set of devices?
 Apart from the out-of-box experience, Hexnode permits organizations to import devices into the UEM console even before the enrollment is completed from the user end.
 Pre-approved enrollment involves the bulk import of devices via a CSV file.
 Once imported, the endpoints are added to the UEM portal, and the administrators undertake device management activities prior to enrollment.
 Further, the user or the administrator can proceed with the enrollment using the enrollment request email automatically sent to them.
 You may make pre-approved enrollment mandatory to ensure that only a pre-determined collection of devices is enrolled in the UEM console.